-In the previous part section we have shown that a high percentage of extreme precipitation can be events are associated with a front.
-We also saw found that outside the tropics this connection is significant, with respect to our statistical test.
-However for a elear image statistically significant according to the performed test (details found in S5).
-However, we are also interested in the proportion of fronts that can be associated with an extreme Event are associated to extreme precipitation events (R_2) .
+In the previous section we have shown that a high percentage of extreme precipitation events are associated with a front.
+We also found that outside the tropics this connection is statistically significant according to the performed test (details found in S5).
+However, we are also interested in the proportion of fronts that are associated to extreme precipitation events (R_2) .
 Similar to Fig. 10 we plotted R_2 per grid point in Fig. 12.
-Light gray and white shaded regions are masked as before, while this time regions where no front of the corresponding type occurred are masked shaded in dark gray.
-The first striking observation is that regions In general, over large swaths of the midlatitudes more than 40% of fronts are associated with extreme precipitation.
+Light gray and white shaded regions are masked as before, while regions where no front of the corresponding type occurred are shaded in dark gray.
+In general, over large swaths of the midlatitudes more than 40% of fronts are associated with extreme precipitation.
 Also regions, where a front is less likely to occur, tend to have a higher percentage of fronts being associated with extreme precipitation.
-This very clearly shown is very clear for the occlusions, where: according to the climatology presented earlier occlusions are predominantly found in the more poleward midlatitude region, but occlusions occurring close to $30^{\circ}N/S$ are almost always associated with extreme precipitation.
-In general for the midlatitudes up to more than 40% of fronts can be associated with extreme precipitation.
-The decrease in The decrease of R_2 for regions with a higher relative frontal frequency (P{fr}) can at least partially be explained by the definition of extreme precipitation events, as it inherently limits the amount of extreme precipitation such events.
+This is very clear for the occlusions: according to the climatology presented earlier occlusions are predominantly found in the more poleward midlatitude region, but occlusions occurring close to $30^{\circ}N/S$ are almost always associated with extreme precipitation.
+The decrease of R_2 for regions with a higher relative frontal frequency (P{fr}) can at least partially be explained by the definition of extreme precipitation events, as it inherently limits the amount of such events.
 If P{fr} exceeds that amount it is likely that several fronts may not be associated with an extreme precipitation event, even though strong precipitation still occurs.
-This is somewhat dampened by the fact that for R_2 uses $P{a(epr)}$ a grid point with a front only needs to be within the attribution radius to an extreme precipitation event giving each front several grid points to be associated to.
-Compared to Catto and Pfahl (2013) our results show the same tendencies-Nonetheless our results indicate that a higher amount of detected fronts can be, but in our analysis a larger fraction of fronts is associated with extreme precipitation events than in their work.
+This is somewhat dampened by the fact that for R_2 a grid point with a front only needs to be within the attribution radius to an extreme precipitation event giving each front several grid points to be associated to.
+Compared to Catto and Pfahl (2013) our results show the same tendencies, but in our analysis a larger fraction of fronts is associated with extreme precipitation events than in their work.